 Again, a system called bOnPC which is a sales and distribution software application was introduced in 2010 to support our daily business operations.
+In 2011, bOnPC was upgraded from the second edition to the third edition.
 This system provides detailed business information on all daily transactions that feeds into other applications for all levels of reporting and analysis.
 It also serves as a good auditing tool.
-In addition, there has been a bOnPC/iScala interface which updates the iScala to avoid any human intervention and ensure data integrity.